Ethics Committee

 The G-NHSRC states that all data originating from a research study conducted in Malawi are the property of the Malawi Government irrespective of the source of funds for carrying out the study.
 Therefore, investigators are required to submit copies of their reports to NHSRC for review prior to submitting for publication within or outside of Malawi.
 Investigators are expected to have plans for disseminating research findings in Malawi.

-In accordance with MWI-22, Malawi permits a sponsor to transfer any or all of its trial-related duties and functions to a contract research organization (CRO) and/or institutional site(s).
+In accordance with MWI-22, a sponsor may transfer any or all of its trial-related duties and functions to a contract research organization (CRO) and/or institutional site(s).
 However, the ultimate responsibility for the trial data’s quality and integrity always resides with the sponsor.
 Any trial-related responsibilities transferred to a CRO should be specified in a written agreement.
 The CRO should implement quality assurance and quality control.

 A sponsor may be domestic or foreign.
 As specified in the R-HlthResCoord, a sponsor that is a foreign company, organization, or individual(s), must first be affiliated with a local Malawian institution that is recognized by the National Commission for Science and Technology (NCST) prior to commencing any operations in the country.